vbianchi/Mentori/README.md

 **Recent Developments (Leading to v2.5.3 Target):**

 * **Core Bug Fixes & Feature Verification (Complete):**
-    * Resolved critical `IndentationError` issues in `backend/message_processing/agent_flow_handlers.py`, enabling stable plan execution.
+    * Resolved critical `IndentationError` issues in `backend/message_processing/agent_flow_handlers.py`.
-    * **`deep_research_synthesizer` & `write_file` Flow Fully Functional:**
+    * `deep_research_synthesizer` & `write_file` Flow Fully Functional.
-        * The Controller now robustly provides correctly formatted JSON string input to `deep_research_synthesizer`.
-        * The ReAct agent (`agent.py`) prompt has been significantly improved to ensure it outputs the direct raw content from tools as its `Final Answer` for a step.
-        * The Step Evaluator (`evaluator.py`) prompt is stricter in verifying actual content generation against expected outcomes.
-        * End-to-end execution of plans involving `deep_research_synthesizer` (generating a report) followed by `write_file` (saving that report) is now working correctly, with the actual content being saved to the file.
-* **Chat UI/UX Refinement (Design Solidified, Backend Ready, Frontend Implementation Next):**
+* **Chat UI/UX Refinement (Design Solidified, Backend & Frontend Implementation Next):**
-    * **New Vision (Inspired by `manus.ai` and User Feedback):** Aiming for a cleaner, more intuitive chat interface.
+    * **New Vision (Inspired by `manus.ai` and iterative refinement, target: `simulation_option6.html`):** Aiming for a highly intuitive and clear chat interface.
 This involves:
-        * **Sequential Main Messages:** User inputs, major plan step announcements (e.g., "Step 1/N: Doing X"), and significant agent sub-statuses (e.g., "Controller: Validating step...", "Executor: Using tool Y...", "Evaluator: Step Z complete.") will appear sequentially in the main chat area.
-Each of these messages will have a colored side-line indicating the source/component (e.g., Planner blue, Controller orange, Executor green, Tool teal, Evaluator purple, System grey) and will *not* have a background bubble (except for user messages and the final agent conclusive message).
+        * **User Messages:** Right-aligned with a bubble and a right-hand side-line matching the user's accent color.
+        * **System Messages (Status, Plan Proposals, Final Agent Response):** These messages (e.g., "Loading history...", plan proposal blocks, final agent summary) will feature a unified blue outer left-hand side-line.
+Plan proposals and final agent responses will have distinct background bubbles.
+        * **Major Step Announcements:** Messages like "Step 1/N: Doing X" will appear left-aligned *without* a side-line or background bubble, with the title in bold.
+        * **Nested Sub-Statuses & Agent Thoughts:**
+            * Significant agent sub-statuses (e.g., "Controller: Validating step...", "Executor: Using tool Y...") will appear as new, sequential messages *indented under their parent major step announcement*.
+They will be italicized, have no background bubble, and feature a component-specific colored left-hand side-line.
+            * Verbose "thoughts" or preliminary outputs from agent components (e.g., Controller's reasoning) will also be displayed indented under the relevant major step.
+They will have normal font, no bubble, a component-specific colored left-hand side-line, a label (e.g., "Controller thought:"), and their content presented in a distinct dark box (similar to a `<pre>` block).
-        * **Persistent Bottom "Thinking" Line:** A single, unobtrusive line at the very bottom of the chat area will be dedicated to displaying low-level, rapidly updating "Thinking (LLM)...", "LLM complete.", or "Tool X processing..." statuses from `callbacks.py`.
-This line will update in place and also feature a colored side-line corresponding to the active component.
+        * **Persistent Bottom "Thinking" Line:** A single line at the very bottom of the scrollable chat area for low-level, rapidly updating "Thinking (LLM)..." statuses.
+This line will update in place and feature a dynamic, component-specific colored left-hand side-line.
-        * **Final Agent Message:** Will appear in a distinct, styled bubble with its own colored side-line.
-    * **`simulation.html` (Conceptual Guide):** The vision for this UI is captured in a conceptual HTML/Markdown mock-up (which could be saved as `simulation.html` or is detailed in `BRAINSTORM.md`).
-It illustrates the desired flow with user messages (bubbled), agent major step announcements (left-aligned, no bubble, component-colored side-line, bold title), sequential significant sub-status updates (also left-aligned, no bubble, italicized, with component-colored side-lines), the persistent bottom thinking line, and the final agent response in a distinct bubble.
-    * **Backend Support Implemented:**
+    * **Backend Support (Partially Implemented, Enhancements Required):**
-        * `callbacks.py`: Updated to send more structured `agent_thinking_update` messages with `component_hint` for frontend styling.
-Error reporting refined.
+        * `callbacks.py` and `agent_flow_handlers.py` send structured `agent_thinking_update` messages with `component_hint` and new `agent_major_step_announcement` types.
-        * `agent_flow_handlers.py`: Updated to send new `agent_major_step_announcement` message type for each plan step. `agent_thinking_update` messages now also include `component_hint`.
-Final plan output logic improved.
-        * **Status Message Persistence (Backend Complete):** Backend logic (in `server.py` and `task_handlers.py`) has been updated to save `status_message` types to the database and reload them with chat history, making them persistent across page refreshes.
+        * **Persistence Strategy:** Backend logic (in `server.py`, `task_handlers.py`, `db_utils.py`) will be enhanced to save all new message types (major steps, sub-statuses, agent thoughts) to the database with appropriate structures and `message_type` identifiers.
+These will be reloaded with chat history to ensure full persistence.
-* **Plan Proposal UI & Persistence (Complete):** Remains functional as previously developed.
+* **Plan Proposal UI & Persistence (Complete):** Remains functional.
 * **Monitor Log Enhancements (Ongoing):**
     * Backend sends `log_source`.
 Frontend `monitor_ui.js` adds CSS classes.
 CSS styling for colors is the next step here.